miscer/treadmill-garbage-collector/report/report.md

 # Extensions

 Baker's treadmill algorithm, as described in the paper, only collects garbage once there are no free cells left.
 In my implementation the garbage is collected as soon as scanning is finished.

+On its own this does not bring any improvements, but if it were paired with the collector releasing memory held by free cells if they are not needed, it could result in better memory utilisation.
+The memory could be released right after scanning is finished, instead of waiting for all free cells to get allocated as Baker describes it.